nagatapote/scroll-movie/README.md

 ## Images

-### getImages
+### getImage

-`getImages` is the function to get the image path from the scroll amount.
+`getImage` is the function to get the image path from the scroll amount.

 <img src="./img/getImage.png" />